Intuitive Two Choices Tarot Spread

 Alternatively, you can choose your final card from an oracle relevant to your question.
 So, for instance, if your question is about love & romance, choose a romance oracle.
 The I-Ching of Love Oracle or Doreen Virtue’s Romance Angel Oracle would work well, for instance.

-Check out this massive library of FREE Tarot Spreads for personal & spiritual development!
+Check out this massive library with 300+ FREE Tarot Spreads for personal & spiritual development!

 Comments 2